 Pursuing a Passion

-I am attending Rochester Institute of Technology to obtain a Master of Fine Arts (MFA) in medical illustration.
+I attended the Rochester Institute of Technology to obtain a Master of Fine Arts (MFA) in medical illustration.
 The school is one out of four in the United States that offer this program.
-I am combining both my art and biology degrees that I received from the University of Mount Union to do what I love most – draw.
+I am combined both my art and biology degrees that I received from the University of Mount Union to do what I love most – draw.

 Why Mount Union